Last Updated: 10 December 2019

 - our external service providers (some of which may be located overseas in the USA and Europe) for the purposes of our business, for example IT service providers.
 Information is only disclosed in accordance with Australian Privacy Principles.
 We take reasonable steps to ensure that overseas service providers whose servers may be used to store data comply with APPs;

-- product and services providers for operational purposes, and also because from time to time they may choose to provide you with information about their products and services by ordinary post or email.
+- product and services providers for operational purposes, and also because from time to time they may choose to provide you with information about their products and services.
 You may opt-out of receipt of such marketing at any time by contacting directly those organisations which have obtained your information.
 If you do not have their details, you can request them from us on the details below;

 - if we consider it necessary to do so in order to enforce or apply the terms of any of our agreements with you;